paperclip-ui/legacy-paperclip/documentation/Syntax/README.md

 <Message myClass=">>>message2" />
 ```

 The `>>>` operator allows you to deeply set class names that are defined within this component.
-Note that this can't be made dynamic.
+Note that this can't be made dynamic. -->

 ### Fragments (`<fragment></fragment>`)

-Fragments are useful if you're looking to render a collection of elements in a slot.
+Fragments are useful if you want to render a collection of elements.
 For example:

 ```html
 <ul component as="List">